 “Hospital medicine is at the forefront of all of the big issues in healthcare — including quality of care, patient safety, length of stay, and reducing readmissions.” – UVA Hospitalist Ben Sneed, MD

 Hospitalists interact with just about everybody on a patient’s care team — and, of course, with patients and their families.
 They are in constant communication with unit nurses and physicians, particularly in the emergency room setting.
 Nursing aides, physical and occupational therapists, unit coordinators, nutritionists, pharmacists, case managers, social workers, chaplains — all are essential spokes in the wheel.

-The practice of hospital medicine is, by its nature, collaborative and interdisciplinary.
+The practice of hospital medicine is, by its nature, collaborative, and interdisciplinary.
 One example is the program launched in collaboration with the Department of Orthopedic Surgery in 2014, which provides co-management of internal medicine care for orthopedic surgery patients in the hospital.
-A hospitalist co-attends on patients who have acute or chronic medical problems, working with the orthopedic surgery team to improve quality of care.
-The change helped the hospitalist team develop expertise in perioperative medicine, and the professional collaboration with orthopedic surgeons has been highly rewarding.
+A hospitalist co-attends on patients who have acute or chronic medical problems, working with the orthopedic surgery team to improve the quality of care.
+The change helped the hospitalist team develop expertise in perioperative medicine, and professional collaboration with orthopedic surgeons has been highly rewarding.

-Transitions of care — including transfer of patients to UVA from outside hospitals; transfer of patients within UVA Hospital, from one unit to another; and discharge of patients — are critical steps, both for patient safety and quality of care.
+Transitions of care — including the transfer of patients to UVA from outside hospitals; transfer of patients within UVA Hospital, from one unit to another; and discharge of patients — are critical steps, both for patient safety and quality of care.